 Lake Level Recedes in Seasonal Decline

-Lake Erie’s water level dropped a bit in July in its normal seasonal decline but still is at a record high level as we go into September.
-The fall storm season is ahead, so a strong nor’ easter with the water being so high is not something on anyone’s wish list.
+Lake Erie’s water level dropped a bit in July in its average seasonal decline but still is at a record high level as we go into September.
+The fall storm season is ahead, so a strong nor’ easter with the water being so high is not on anyone’s wish list.
 A storm with sustained NE winds blowing 40 miles per hour would see flooding that we haven’t seen in years.

 Lots of Publicity in the News September 2019

 Each month Put-in-Bay gets loads of publicity which most islanders don’t even know is out there.
 To give you an example, the House Beautiful internet site had a post entitled “50+ Charming American Towns You Haven’t Heard of But Should Visit ASAP.”
 Put-in-Bay was on that list and was described as a quaint little island.
-In addition, the article added, “once you get there, you’ll be instantly charmed.”
+In addition, the article added, “Once you get there, you’ll be instantly charmed.”

 Other articles out there this past month included Heineman’s Winery, Put-in-Bay in Ohio Magazine; Everybody Needs a Little Island Time Ohio Tourism; Tin Tops to be Celebrate at Put-in-Bay Classic Motorsports Magazine; The Best Kayak Tour in Ohio Only In Your State; This Island Butterfly House Near Cleveland Is The Perfect Summertime Retreat Only In Your State; and Photostream: Put-in-Bay Cool Cleveland.
 Many of these were featured in the Put-in-Bay July 2019 Diary.

 Trail Challenge Have you taken the Trail Challenge?